Channel 4 wear criticism as a badge of honour

 The anticipation of more complaints is the icing on the cake.
 It taunts those who have previously complained and practically dares them to complain in vain again.

 The way they own criticism and stick their middle finger up at complaining viewers is ingenious.
 They’re comfortable with who they are, the values they promote, and they won’t flinch in the face of criticism.

-The campaign is so good that agencies will be left ruing a missed opportunity and brands around the world will want to imitate its approach a million times over.
+The Channel 4 complaints welcome campaign is so good that agencies will be left ruing a missed opportunity.
+Brands around the world will want to imitate its approach a million times over.
 Channel 4 said the advert intended to celebrate on-screen diversity while acknowledging its duty to spark debate.
 With that in mind, it certainly hit the brief.

 Self-assured and so very clever.
 This advert is an iconic mic drop moment for Channel 4, and every brand out there should take note.

 Hit or miss?
 What was your reaction to Channel 4’s ‘Complaints Welcome’ campaign?
 Tweet us @otbtweeter with your thoughts.